 The Institutional Review Board (IRB) is in place to ensure that human subjects involved in research are adequately protected and that the institution acts in accordance with the federal regulations regarding research with human subjects.
-Prior to the initiation of any research efforts that involve human subjects, the IRB review is required.
+Prior to the initiation of any research efforts that involve human subjects, an IRB review is required.
 Any issues can be directed to Melissa Beck, email@example.com (336) 256-0253.

 The Office of Human Research Protections (OHRP), under the auspices of the Public Health Service, oversees compliance with the ethical guidelines and regulatory requirements for research involving human subjects.
 The OHRP has published educational materials which may be useful in answering some of the questions that arise when writing a research protocol.

 UNCG’s IRB accepts certificates of training from the two below sources: Human Subjects In-Person Training sessions, offered by the Office of Research Integrity once a semester, and CITI Training.
 Certificates of completion are available at the end of the tutorial or training session.
 This certificate must be printed and attached to your IRB application.